apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 This tutorial shows how to create and connect to a Redis cluster.

 KuebBlocks for Redis supports Standalone clusters and Replication Cluster.
+From v0.8.2, KubeBlocks supports the sharding mode for a Redis cluster.

-But for your better high-availability experience, KubeBlocks creates a Redis Replication Cluster by default.
+For your better high-availability experience, KubeBlocks creates a Redis Replication Cluster by default.

 ## Create a Redis cluster